 How to Always Run a Program Using Administrator Privilege in Windows 10

 Have you ever thought of running a program always with administrator’s authorization?
-There are certain programs which you wish to set them run always with administrator’s permission.
+There are certain programs that you wish to set them run always with administrator’s permission.
 So, if you wish to do something like that, you are reading the correct article.
 Begin with looking for the program and its shortcut that you wish to run always with administrative authorization.
 Make a right-click on it and select the Properties option.
 As the Properties window of the particular program opens up, go to the Compatibility tab.
 You will notice a Settings section at the lower half of the window.
 Select the check box of Run this program as an administrator.
 Next, click Ok to save your settings.

 The changes will be applied and the program will now always be run as administrator.
 You will see a small change in the icon of that program.
 A small UAC indicator is affixed to the icon on its lower right corner.
 Rather than editing the main executable, if you wish to edit the properties of the shortcut of that program, you can do that also.
 Go to the shortcut’s Properties window and then take yourself to the Shortcuts tab.
 You will notice and Advanced button, click it to open the Advanced Properties window.
 Choose the box which reads as Run as administrator.
 Click Ok button followed by another click on the Ok button of the Properties window.